MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 ## Assign QoS policies to a private cloud (Technical Preview)
 System Center Preview Virtual Machine Manager 1711 (SCVMM 1711) supports QoS policies on a private cloud.

 The VMM fabric admin can now offer the storage QoS policies in the cloud.
 Tenant admins and self-service users can consume these while deploying the VMs and services.
 This will enable the cloud providers to guarantee and/or limit the amount of storage performance as per the subscription opted by the tenants.
-[Learn more](Link to appropriate article) about managing QoS policies and [Storage QoS] (Link to appropriate article).

 The fabric admin can now offer storage QoS policies, while authoring the VMM private clouds.
 After which, the authorized users (admin and self-service users) with access to this cloud can consume the available QoS policies for provisioning VMs and Services on the cloud.